-Parents are expected to use the term breaks for family holidays to maintain the consistency of their child's education.
+Parents are expected to use the term breaks for family holidays to maintain the consistency of their child's education in line with DfE guidance.

 We appreciate that it is sometimes necessary to withdraw your child from school during the working term for exceptional circumstances such as attendance at funeral.
 A request for absence form is available from the school office.